 An endowment policy is an investment product that you buy from a life assurance company.
 They are set up as regular savings plans and at the end of a set period pay out a lump sum.
 The policy includes life assurance, so it will also pay out if you die during the term.

-An endowment policy regular savings plan may be beneficial for you if you:
+An endowment policy regular savings plan might be beneficial for you if you:

 - want to save for a particular event or goal over the long term, usually at least ten years

-- understand that the value of your investment can go down as well as up and you may get back less than you invested
+- understand that the value of your investment can go down as well as up and you might get back less than you invested

 - want to receive a non-guaranteed lump sum at the end of your investment term